inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 **create**

-> Note: an instance administrator can add custom fields. **Updating and deleting a custom field is not possible**.
+On an existing instance, the Elasticsearch mapping has already been created when the `invenio-cli services setup` command was run.
+If the custom fields were defined after that, the mappings need to be updated, meaning __adding a custom field__. __Updating and deleting a custom field is not possible__.
 This constraint is imposed to avoid data migration and potential inconsistencies.

-TODO: PURPOSE TOO ADD AFTER INDEX CREATED

 You can add fields to the records and community data models using the following command.
 You can pass any number of configured fields.